Opening Thought

 This means marriage is not merely a private emotional arrangement.
 It is not two autonomous people agreeing to stay together while they feel compatible.
 It is a covenantal joining witnessed by God.

-“The LORD was witness between you and the wife of your youth… she is your companion and your wife by covenant.”
+“The LORD hath been witness between thee and the wife of thy youth... yet is she thy companion, and the wife of thy covenant.”

 Malachi 2:14